mmxw/geolocation-weather/README.md

 **User Stories:**

-- x I can see the weather in my current location.
+- [x] I can see the weather in my current location.
-- x I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.
+- [x] I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.
-- I can push a button to toggle between Fahrenheit and Celsius.
+- [ ] I can push a button to toggle between Fahrenheit and Celsius.

 <img src="src/app.png" width=400 />